HETOPE/alx-system_engineering-devops/0x00-shell_basics/README.md

+# Script:
-# A script that prints the absolute path name of the current working directory
+-That prints the absolute path name of the current working directory
+- Displays the contents list of your current directory